yifan-hou/regrasp3d/README.md

 		xy: position, follow the plan, rotate about axis
 		z: 0 force, or press down
 	(about to) Slipping:
-		xy: force, towards the origin.
+		xy: force, towards the origin. (not implemented yet)
-		z: move according to plan
+		z: position, move according to plan